Ross's goose: Conservation and management

 The number of nesting birds in the Queen Maud Gulf hit a record low of 2,000-3,000 in the early 1950s due to extensive shooting and trapping and their subsequent sale in California markets.
 Hunting of Ross's geese was made illegal in the U.S. in 1931.
 When populations on wintering grounds began to increase again, restricted hunting was introduced.
-Today, the Ross's goose is protected under the Migratory Bird Treaty Act.
+Today, Ross's goose is protected under the Migratory Bird Treaty Act.